Seasoned Indiana Federal Criminal Defense Attorneys

 Federal offenses are among the most serious criminal charges you can face in this country.
 You will need an attorney who is licensed to practice in federal court and is familiar with how the system works.
 Better yet, you want a criminal defense lawyer who has jury trial experience and can match the prosecutor in competence, drive and commitment.

-In other words, you need an effective defense strategy that can confront felony charges and gives you the best possible chance of avoiding a criminal conviction.
+In other words, you need an effective defense strategy to confront felony charges and give you the best possible chance of avoiding a criminal conviction.
 The stakes are high whenever someone is charged in federal court, but beating a federal case is possible.
 An experienced federal defense attorney can find weaknesses in the prosecution case, fight to preserve your civil rights and take your case to court rather than force you to accept an unfairly burdensome plea deal.
 In many cases, the right Indiana defense lawyer can get the charges dismissed or prevail at trial.

 What Are The Penalties You Could Face?